Wonderland of Lights drive-through returns to Racine Zoo

 RACINE — As a special holiday treat, the Racine Zoo, 2131 N. Main St., is hosting the 2021 Wonderland of Lights, an illuminated drive-through adventure, Nov.
-19-Jan.
+19 through Jan.
 2.

 Guests will end their Wonderland of Lights experience with the annual Kiwanis holiday lights.
 These displays will surround the zoo’s pond and line up along Main Street.
 One of the displays is a waterfall consisting of seven sections that, when pieced together, become a 22-foot by 28-foot display.